Bramshaw House, Pennant Hills Road, Parramatta

 During the years of World War II, the Mary Francis Troup Home, along with the other Burnside orphan homes for children, was evacuated.
 The Find & Connect website - a government initiative providing information on orphanages, children's homes and related institutions, recorded the following information on the Troup site:

-During 1968-1970 babies and toddlers, aged birth to three years, were the focus, with an annex added to the original Bramshaw cottage, turning the newly combined cottage and annexe into the Babies’ and Toddlers’ Centre.
+During 1968-1970 babies and toddlers, aged birth to three years, were the focus, with an annex added to the original Bramshaw cottage, turning the newly combined house and annex into the Babies and Toddlers Centre.
 This closed in 1976.
 The site was eventually sold by the Presbyterian church’s Burnside group during 1988, and in 1989 it re-opened as the Garfield Barwick School.
 This was now operated by the Royal Institution for Deaf and Blind Children (RIDBC), who continued to do so through to the early 2020s and its eventual closure.
-The two attached photographs by Graham Shirley highlight the condition of the site in 2022, it being overgrown and in some instances boarded up.
+The following April 2022 photograph by Graham Shirley highlight the condition of the site in that year, the house being overgrown and in some instances boarded up.

 | Bramshaw House, April 2022.
 Photo: Graham Shirley. |